Otriggad/flying_dutchman/README.md

 # Flying-Dutchman 13 - Never-lost
-Project group 13 in the user interface programming couse.
+Project group 13 in the user interface programming course.